-Participants of our training and certification program will receive an overview of significant research findings, learn how to assess a client for ecotherapy, choose appropriate therapy locations, discover suitable therapeutic approaches, and practical elements to get you and your clients into the natural world.
+Participants will receive an overview of significant research findings, learn how to assess a client for nature informed therapy, choose appropriate therapy locations, discover suitable therapeutic approaches, and practical elements to get you and your clients into the natural world.

 Participants will receive a Starter Kit to launch your own nature informed therapy practice.
 The kit will include:

 - Sample Outdoor Waiver

 - Sample statement/reading that speaks to ethical land use and acknowledges decolonization efforts

 - A booklet with nature informed interventions, exercises, and activities

 We offer the interest-free installment payment option.
 Please email email@example.com to set up the installment option.

 $100 of the charge is non-refundable, in order to reserve your spot with the venue.

 A virtual, one-on-one meeting with a mentor for consultation purposes, once per month.
 A virtual meeting with a small group to discuss nature informed practice and application of content and goals, once per month.
 The Online piece will also consist of training videos, select reading materials and consequent assignments.